Xavier Bouckaert • CEO

 - Sport/Voetbal and Sport/Foot Magazine, the sports news magazines.

-RMG with partner Bayard Presse (Paris) continues to develop an international group of specialist magazines for people age 50 and over: Plus in Belgium, the Netherlands and Germany.
+Together with its partner Bayard Presse (Paris), RMG continues to develop an international group of specialised magazines for people over fifty: Plus in Belgium, The Netherlands and Germany.

 MAGAZINES IN THE NETHERLANDS AND GERMANY